Chronic illness is already shaping your workforce.

 FOUNDER, CHRONIC ILLNESS AT WORK

-FROM THE FOUNDER: HOW CHRONIC ILLNESS AT WORK WAS FOUNDED
+HOW CHRONIC ILLNESS AT WORK WAS FOUNDED:

 The Diagnosis That Changed Everything